Circular motion analogue Unruh effect in a $2+1$ thermal bath: Robbing from the rich and giving to the poor: Field and detector preliminaries

-where the notation suppresses that $T_{\mathrm{DB}}$ may a priori depend on all the parameters of the problem, including~$\Ebar$.
-As the right-hand side of \eqref{eqn: detailed balance} is invariant under $\Ebar \to -\Ebar$, $T_{\mathrm{DB}}$ depends on $\Ebar$ only through the gap magnitude, $\Eabs$: operationally, $T_{\mathrm{DB}}$ is determined by the ratio of the detector's excitation and de-excitation rates.
-An alternative way to write \eqref{eqn: detailed balance} is
+where we recall that $\Ebar$ is the transition energy with respect to the Minkowski time (rather than the relativistic proper time), and the notation suppresses that $T_{\mathrm{DB}}$ may a priori depend on all the parameters of the problem, including~$\Ebar$.
+While $\Ebar$ can have either sign, the right-hand side of \eqref{eqn: detailed balance} is invariant under $\Ebar \to -\Ebar$, so that $T_{\mathrm{DB}}$ depends on $\Ebar$ only through the gap magnitude~$\Eabs$.
+As positive (respectively negative) $\Ebar$ corresponds to an excitation (a de-excitation), we see that $T_{\mathrm{DB}}$ \eqref{eqn: detailed balance} agrees with~\eqref{eq:Tdetaliedbalance-generalsetting}, but with respect to Minkowski time rather than relativistic proper time.

-If $T_{\mathrm{DB}}$ is independent of $\Ebar$, \eqref{eqn: alt-detailed-balance} shows that the excitation and de-excitation rates satisfy Einstein's detailed balance condition~\cite{Einstein}, which we take as the definition of a genuine thermal response in temperature~$T_{\mathrm{DB}}$.
-If $T_{\mathrm{DB}}$ depends on $\Ebar$, we consider $T_{\mathrm{DB}}$ to be an effective temperature near the energy scale~$\Eabs$.
+We thus adopt the detailed balance temperature $T_{\mathrm{DB}}$ \eqref{eqn: detailed balance} as an effective temperature at the energy scale~$\Eabs$.
+The notions of heating and cooling used below will compare $T_{\mathrm{DB}}$ with the ambient temperature~$1/\beta$.